LuisPires3105/luis-pires-labseq-challenge/README.md

 To access the application's result for labseq(n): <http://localhost:8080/labseq/{n}/> where {n} should be replaced by the value of n for which you want the result.

+The Java code developed for the problem's solution is located in the src/main/java/ folder with comments explaining what was used to reach the target